garduino/Pharo-SimpleLogger/src/SimpleLogger.package/SimpleLogger.class/README.md

-A G9Logger is a simple logger for Pharo/Squeak.
+SimpleLogger  is a simple logger for Pharo/Squeak.

 Developed by Germán S. Arduino on July 2010.